 A write-in campaign is a type of election in which people who are not on the ballot can nevertheless make themselves eligible to win by receiving enough valid write-in votes.
 Write-in campaigns are usually low-budget, grassroots efforts that take place in cases where the original candidate has either died, dropped out of the race, or ran unopposed.

-Write-ins tend to be more successful on a local or state level.
-There have only been a handful of congressional elections where a write-in candidate won a general election.
-It takes money and organization, the same things a regular campaign requires, only you don’t have party backing.
-The tactic is more likely to succeed in down-ballot elections, where a write-in can secure a local primary win before succeeding in a general election.
+It’s not impossible to win an election as a write-in candidate, but the odds are long.
+They tend to be more successful on a local or state level.
+There have only been a handful of congressional elections where a outsider candidate won a general election.
+It takes money and organization—the same things a regular campaign requires—only you don’t have party backing.
+The tactic is more likely to succeed in down-ballot elections, where a non-ballot candidate can secure a local primary win before succeeding in a general election.

 The role of write-ins in the election process